 Instructions for using Costco's Poster Printers

 We (Dry Creek Photo) have been asked by Costco's One Hour Photo to provide additional instructions regarding their poster printing service, including how to best utilize the Dry Creek Photo printer profiles with these machines.
-Costco photo labs use Epson Stylus Pro 7880 inkjet printers for poster prints.
+The profiles themselves can be downloaded here.
+Costco photo labs use Epson Stylus Pro 7880 and 7890 inkjet printers for poster prints.
 These printers are only used for large format prints and offer a limited number of print size options.
 For general printing, the standard Costco Photo lab printers should be used.

 This is not an inclusive document.
 Please read our general instructions on using printer profiles with digital labs for full details on downloading, installing, and working with ICC profiles and your digital images.
 If you have detailed questions about using Costco's Poster Printing service, please contact Costco Wholesale.
 Dry Creek Photo provides printer profiling services to Costco and other photo labs; we are not the ones who process your images.